kaloyanivanov/kaloyanivanov/README.md

 ## Kaloyan Ivanov

 <p>
-  I'm Kaloyan Ivanov, a Software Engineer with a background as Java developer and a BEng from the Technical University of Sofia.
+  I'm Kaloyan Ivanov, a software engineer with a background as Java developer and a BEng from the Technical University of Sofia.
 I'm currently expanding my academic background with an Economics PhD at the University of Insurance and Finance, Sofia.
 </p>

 - 🔭 I'm currently working on an automated schedule generator for professional education training plans.